tinwhistle/DropWiki/README.md

 This will be a wiki with a twist, inspired by MDwiki and Tiddly Wiki.

-A winky will be a self editable document.
+A DropWiki will be a self editable document.
 You will be able to open it from your local file system into a browser, edit the content and save it back to the local file system.

 The content will be editable in markdown format.